 Plus, just like LastPass, 1Password also allows users to store a variety of information like passwords, cards, online identities, notes, driving licenses, insurance cards, and more.

 In short, you can conclude that both the tools are at the same level when it comes to usability.

-Because you can’t rely on a tool that is easy to use but not secure.
-After all, you save your most sensitive details in these virtual vaults.
+Because you can’t rely on a tool that could be susceptible to security breaches.
+After all, you save your most sensitive details are fully encrypted in your password vault.